dimohamdy/Xcode-Coordinator-Template/README.md

 ## Note

 In order to let the coordinator class work properly on Mac OS X, you need a navigation controller.
-Mac OS X doesn't support such an class.
-So, you might have a look on another open source software project of mine here on Github: [CCNNavigationController](https://github.com/phranck/CCNNavigationController).
+Mac OS X doesn't support such a class.
+So, you might have a look to another open source software project of mine on Github: [CCNNavigationController](https://github.com/phranck/CCNNavigationController).

 ## Xcode Template Ressources